 The School of Education is an Associated School of UNESCO and the Florence Congleton Scholarship is now assigned to a female research student from Africa who wishes to pursue study in one of the UNESCO themes of education for peace, democracy, human rights and sustainable development (or related issues).

-The scholarship pays fees for one year of full time study (about £9,000), which would lead to MA/MEd.
-A contribution of £6,000 towards accommodation is also included.
-A student wishing to continue to the PhD programme would have to find the remaining fees and costs themselves.
+The scholarship pays fees for one year of full time study, which would lead to MA/MEd.
+A contribution towards accommodation is also included.
+Any student wishing to continue to the PhD programme would have to find the remaining fees and costs themselves.

 Applicants should complete the normal research application form but indicate that they are applying for the Florence Congleton Scholarship and showing on their proposal how their research will contribute to the UNESCO mission.